piedraj/instructions/TOP_XS.md

 # Technical part

-The measurement is performed in the *Ubuntu operating system* using the [ROOT](https://root.cern/) data analysis framework developed at CERN.
-To work in the Ubuntu operating system using ROOT regardless of your operating system (such as macOS or Windows) we will work with [Docker](https://www.docker.com/) [containers](https://www.docker.com/resources/what-container/).
+The measurement is performed in the **Ubuntu operating system** using the [ROOT](https://root.cern/) data analysis framework developed at CERN.
+To work in the Ubuntu operating system using ROOT regardless of your operating system (such as macOS or Windows) we will work with [Docker containers](https://www.docker.com/resources/what-container/).
 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

 # Framework setup

-0. If you're using macOS you need to install XQuartz.
+Install XQuartz. **[macOS]**

     https://www.xquartz.org/

-1. Install Docker Desktop.
+Install Docker Desktop.

     https://www.docker.com/get-started/

-2. Download the ROOT Ubuntu image from Docker Hub.
+Download the ROOT Ubuntu image from Docker Hub.

     docker pull calderona/root-ubuntu16

-3. Check your Docker images.
+Check your Docker images.

     docker images

-4. If you want to delete some image.
+If you want to delete some image.

     docker rmi calderona/root-ubuntu16

-5. Needed for display in macOS.
+Needed for display. **[macOS]**

     ip=$(ifconfig en0 | grep inet | awk '$1=="inet" {print $2}')
     export DISPLAY=:0
    /opt/X11/bin/xhost + $ip

-7. Download the HEPAnalysis code.
+Download the HEPAnalysis code. **[Unix]**

-In Ubuntu.

     wget https://calderon.web.cern.ch/calderon/codes/HEPAnalysis.tgz

-In macOS.
+Download the HEPAnalysis code. **[macOS]**

     curl -L https://calderon.web.cern.ch/calderon/codes/HEPAnalysis.tgz > HEPAnalysis.tgz